Osteoarthritis Base Thumb (CMC joint osteoarthritis)

 Corticosteroid injection therapy

-For individuals with thumb CMCJ OA who continue to suffer significant symptoms in spite a course of non-surgical management (outlined above), a corticosteroid injection can be offered as the next line of treatment.
+For individuals with thumb CMCJ OA who continue to suffer significant symptoms in spite of a course of non-surgical management (outlined above), a corticosteroid injection can be offered as the next line of treatment.
 You can read more about local corticosteroid injections here.
 Injections are more effective in mild to moderate OA than in severe OA when joint movement is minimal

 A variety of surgical options exist for individuals who: